Babelichthys

-Babelichthys is an extinct genus of crestfish from the ?Late Eocene-aged Pabdeh Formation of Western Iran.
+Babelichthys is an extinct genus of crestfish (Lophotidae) from what is thought to be the Late Eocene-aged Pabdeh Formation of Western Iran.
 It contains a single species, Babelichthys olneyi.
-The type specimen was initially figured by Camille Arambourg as a second, poorly-preserved specimen of the co-occurring crestfish Protolophotus, but in 2017 it was identified as its own distinct taxon.
+The type specimen was initially figured by Camille Arambourg as a second, more poorly-preserved specimen of the crestfish Protolophotus, which is found in the same geologic formation.
+However, it was identified as its own distinct taxon in 2017.